Retailers run discounts and promotions in stores and supermarkets to:

 Analyze customers and segment them

-With the aim to increase in-store sales, create and tailor offers and discounts for different segments of customers based on their previous purchases or preferences.
+To increase in-store sales, create and tailor offers and discounts for different segments of customers based on their previous purchases or preferences.
 Some promotions work better than others and with different segments of buyers, so determine the most effective ones for yourself.

 ROI (Return On Investment) or ROMI (Return On Marketing Investment) is the return on investment, an important indicator that should be measured during promotions.